n2geoff/anchor/README.md

 > fasten your apps!

-Tiny (1kb) utility library that creates a unique global application registry.
+Tiny (>1kb) library to create a unique global application registry.

 Useful for composing single-page-apps or developing a Micro-Frontend architecture